phetsims/faradays-electromagnetic-lab/doc/implementation-notes.md

 ### Class hierarchy

-The most important part of the model class hierarchy is:
+This diagram shows the most important part of the model class hierarchy.

 ```
 CurrentIndicator